awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 ### Logging<a name="fargate-tasks-logging"></a>

-Amazon ECS task definitions for Fargate support the `awslogs`, `splunk`, `firelens`, and `fluentd` log drivers for the log configuration\.
+Amazon ECS task definitions for Fargate support the `awslogs`, `splunk`, and `firelens` log drivers for the log configuration\.

 The `awslogs` log driver configures your Fargate tasks to send log information to Amazon CloudWatch Logs\.
-The following shows a snippet of a task definition where the awslogs log driver is configured:
+The following shows a snippet of a task definition where the `awslogs` log driver is configured:

 ```
 "logConfiguration": {